CrowdHailer/raxx_kit/guides/interface-design-for-http-streaming.md

 end
 ```

-To not send any data but keep running
+To not send any data but keep running:
 ```elixir
 def handle_fragment(fragment, state) do
   # ... processing